Meet the 2020-2022 Supreme Governing Council

 Jill adds to the SGC team great depth of leadership in community and non-profit organizations, including serving on the Board as President of the Parent Teacher Organization at her children’s school, Swim and Dive Team Coordinator, and Vice President of Membership on the Board of Directors for the Junior League of Denver.
 She also has held active roles at the Greenwood Community Church.

 Jill resides in Denver, Colorado, with her Sigma Chi husband, Brent, and two children—daughter Brynn and son Drew.

 Psi Chapter at the University of Arkansas

 Service to Chi Omega: Gena is an initiate of Psi Chapter at the University of Arkansas.
 As an undergraduate, she served her chapter as Panhellenic Delegate.
-Upon graduation, she was hired by Chi Omega as a National Consultant and traveled for two years in that capacity.
+Upon graduation, she was hired by Chi Omega as a National Leadership Consultant and traveled for two years in that capacity.
 She was then hired to serve as a Regional Director from 1993 – 1995.

-Gena has served on the National Recruitment team, Volunteer Development Task Force, the Membership Education Task Force, the National Extension Team, the Fair Play for Chapters Team, and as a member of the National Panhellenic Conference Delegation.
+With a vast and extensive Chi Omega volunteer background, Gena has served on the National Recruitment team, Volunteer Development Task Force, the Membership Education Task Force, the National Extension Team, and the Fair Play for Chapters Team.
+She provided strong support as a member of Chi Omega’s National Panhellenic Conference (NPC) Delegation when it was time for Chi Omega’s turn in leadership rotation as NPC Chairman 2013-2015.
 She has been a Firesides Leader, a member of multiple Convention Staffs, and served on the Committee for Nominations for both the 2008 and 2010 Conventions.
 She served the Epsilon Lambda Chapter at Furman University as Scholarship Advisor and as its House Corporation treasurer.